Lemon law claims are becoming more common across the United States as auto sales rise and vehicles grow more complex.

 This is another area where things can get a bit tricky – and stresses the importance of two crucial factors in lemon law claims:

 Automakers are known to drag their feet with lemon law claims.
-Some believe this is done to waste time in hopes the warranty runs out.
+Some believe this is done to waste time, hoping that the warranty will expire.
 In truth, manufacturers likely do this to see if the consumer will simply give up.

-If your vehicle starts acting up close to the end of the warranty, the most important thing is that you reported the defect while it was still covered.
+If your vehicle starts acting up near the end of the warranty, the most important thing is to report the defect while it is still covered.

 When you report the issue to the manufacturer and they begin the repair process, you need to have ALL the documentation.
 The repair order should list out: